in28minutes/cloud.in28minutes.com/_posts-future/2020-06-08-aws-general-well-architected-framework-my-summary.md

 - What is AWS Well Architected Framework?
 - What are the important components of AWS Well Architected Framework?

-## AWS Certification - 25 PDF Cheat Sheets + Free Course
+## AWS Certification Study Material and Notes - 25 PDF Cheat Sheets

 Each cheat sheet contains:
 - FAQs and Tutorials with 5-20 slides
-- Notes to quickly review and prepare for certification exam
+- Study Material and Notes to quickly review and prepare for certification exam
 - Certification Exam Tips
 - Certification and Interview Scenario Questions